Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Sell to a limited buyer pool

 When potential buyers see those two little words in listings, it usually denotes that there is something wrong with the property and can deter some buyers who don’t want to make repairs.
-“When I see the words as-is, I tell the buyers don’t even bother with it,” says Debra Blanchet, a Providence County, Rhode Island agent with 36 years of experience.

-Listing your home as-is can decrease the number of buyers who will come look at it.
+Listing your home as-is can decrease the number of buyers who will come to look at it.
 Gaskins believes this sends a bad message, “It tells people this is a disaster.”

-If your goal is to sell your home quickly, he recommends you attract buyers with your openness to negotiating instead of using the as-is tag.
+If your goal is to sell your home fast, he recommends that you attract buyers with your openness to negotiating instead of using the as-is tag.
 You can still say no to their requests (which may lead to a decrease in what they’ll pay), but at least you’ll have people willing to look at the home and make an offer.

 Deal with a buyer backing out